I'm an information designer & textile artist living in Brooklyn, NY.

 I currently work on the same goal of increasing access to civic information in my role as Design Lead at the Center for Civic Design, where I work alongside elections offices and civic engagement organizations to make elections easier to run, support innovation, and encourage broader participation.

-In the world
+Recently in the world

 Portrait, Design Makes Sense